stepup.core.interact¶

 This will create a task that executes the command in the directory of the file you are editing.

-, the environment variables from your .envrc
+With eval "$(direnv export bash)", the environment variables from your .envrc file are loaded.

-field is the same as the command we used in the first example.
+The rest of the command field is the same as the command we used in the first example.

-file will bind ctrl+'
+The following keybindings.json file will bind ctrl+' to run the task:

 VSCode will automatically save the file when you run the task with this keybinding.

-Instead of this shortcut, you can also use stepup -W
+Instead of this shortcut, you can also use stepup -W,

 which will automatically rerun the build as soon as you delete, save or add a relevant file.